 Do I need an appointment?

-No. The Writing Center takes drop-ins anytime we are open.
+No. The Studio takes drop-ins anytime we are open.
 You're welcome to stay and write too--make yourself at home, write, and ask one of staff if you have a question about anything writing related.

 When are you open?